Mi-2 manufactured by PZL Swidnik in Poland, based on Russian Mil technology.

 Parts are widely available all over the world, at prices well below of equivalent Bell or other helicopters.
 Parts are mostly available from the secondary market.

-One small note - because of too many people who came just for a fun ride claiming they are potential buyers - I ask to reimburse me the cost of fuel, and also ask to deposit $5,000 in an escrow acount, which will be either part of the payment, or will be returned if you decide not to buy.
+One small note - because of too many people who came just for a fun ride claiming they are potential buyers - I ask to reimburse me the cost of fuel, and ask a deposit of $50,000 in an escrow acount, which will be either part of the purchase price, or will be returned if you decide not to buy.

 The Mi-2 powered by two turbine engines was the first Mi-2 helicopter manufactured in 1965.
 Until the end of the 1980s they sold over 5500 helicopters.
 The PZL-Kania helicopter is derived from the Mi-2 helicopter and made in Poland.
 The test flight of its prototype was performed on June 6th, 1979.The standard passenger version of Mi-2 helicopter has seating for 1 pilot and 8 passengers.
 The interior can be quickly converted for transport of 700kg of cargo.
 The range of the helicopter with external tanks, as standard, is 580km.
 This version is designed for transporting 2-4 casualties on stretchers and seating for medical attendants.
 It is equipped with stretchers, intensive care medical devices necessary during flight & other first aid equipment.
 Internal cargo carrier of loads up to 700kg (1544lb), or as a flying crane with cargo sling for loads up to 800kg (1764lb).
 The helicopter is equipped in standard with a set of load tiedown rings, load securing ropes and nets, protecting the load from movement during flight.
 Electric hoists can be installed for lifting loads of up to 120kg.